aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/javascript.rst

 .. note::

-    In addition to the general guidelines, the following sections describe JavaScript specific rules.
+    In addition to the :doc:`general` guidelines, the following sections describe JavaScript specific rules.
     `Code Conventions for the JavaScript Programming Language <http://javascript.crockford.com/code.html>`_ should be your Bible.